ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 	<figcaption>The stock Native template</figcaption>
 </figure>

-Eventually, I noticed that the way Native implemented [blockquotes](http://d.pr/i/1cxvQ+) was kind of wonky.
-After some initial hesitation,[^ih] I decided to switch to the [Avenue](http://avenue-demo.squarespace.com) template, which was a lot like Native, but had [blockquotes](http://d.pr/i/1lKIz+) like I wanted.
+Eventually, I noticed that the way Native implemented [blockquotes][d] was kind of wonky.
+After some initial hesitation,[^ih] I decided to switch to the [Avenue][squarespace 2] template, which was a lot like Native, but had [blockquotes][d 2] like I wanted.

 Here's the Avenue demo page: